 O.K.
 A theoretical anti-me could be lovely to converse with over scotch, except she’d be drinking water, and she wouldn’t stop talking about some god or another; she can’t stand art; she can’t sit through a thought-provoking foreign film; she’d be ill-natured, desultory, inconsiderate, cowardly, impassive, undiscerning, frigid, inarticulate, ignorant, apathetic, impatient, shallow, impractical, insolent, a zealot, intolerant, conservative, homophobic, anti-abortion… There’s no reason we should be sitting at a bar talking, but close proximity and valence electrons dictate that we listen to each other, civilly, and argue about things.
 She challenges me without knowing how, makes me better at examining myself without caring to, reminds me of the subjectivity of “best” without meaning to, destroys me, as I know me, and doesn’t understand why.

 Here’s the truth.
 To say that you and I are not together is to state the fucking obvious, but to say that I don’t clench my jaw and immediately feel like punching every other guy that hits on you is to lie.
 Every other as in A, C, E, not A, B, C; I’d skip the in-betweens so as not to mentally smother.
-Smother, schmother, though; they’re my fucking wandering thoughts.
+Smother, schmother, though; they’re my private, wandering thoughts.
 Looking into your provoking eyes is what looking at music feels like.
 Your huge, expressive eyes with their larger-than-life pupils surrounded by even larger sclerae have as many pitches as a Bach piece has notes.
-They tease with their myriad combinations of loudness, duration, and timbre.
-Timbre teasing stronger than your Ombré.
-The longer you hold your gaze at me, the more it approaches cardiac ablation.
+They tease with their loudness, their duration, their timbre.
+Timbre teasing stronger than your ombré.
 And a fucking tease you are.
 You don’t even hide it.
 And you wouldn’t deny it.
 Even if your mouth does, auditorily, it just.
 Does.
 Not.
 Every visual line around your lip ensemble is a concert of yes.
-And they’re as beautifully placed as the seating order in an orchestra.
+And they’re as beautifully placed as the seating order in an orchestra, conducting, guiding me from the craters of dry lips to the barely visible vessels of wet eyes that are still focused on me.
+The longer you hold your gaze, the more it approaches cardiac ablation.
 It turns you on that this all still turns me on, I can tell.
 And you can tell by my awfully hidden reactions, I’m sure.
 Telling, schmelling, though; it’s all a Rorschach test.
 Is it still a delayed reaction if the blood haphazardly pumped by my arrhythmiatic heart reaches my penile glans before it does my pineal glands?
 The shape of your ass.
 Yeah, that’s where that fucking sentence ends.
 That’s where this fucking stupid piece ends, in fact.

 Akira Kurosawa, on watching Solaris with Andrei Tarkovsky: